Sponsored Link •

 Bruce Eckel: Yes, finger typing.
 With static type checking the programmer must do lot more finger typing and a lot more thinking about these details.
 The programmer uses valuable brain cycles up on that stuff, rather than on actually solving the problem.
 There are situations where latent typing, sometimes called weak typing, frees up what you're doing so much that you can really think about the problem and the expression becomes clean.
 The type checking still happens, it just happens later in the process.

-you're saying in C++ with a template is that you've got code that doesn't care what
+in C++ with a template is that you've got code that doesn't care

 would like a